‘It’s heartbreaking’: Many come out to pay respects for 3-year-old KCK girl found dead

-KANSAS CITY, Kan. — A Kansas City, Kansas neighborhood is sharing in a family’s grief.
+KANSAS CITY, Kan.
+(WDAF) — A Kansas City, Kansas neighborhood is sharing in a family’s grief.

 A Saturday night prayer vigil has brought crowds of people to 34th and Steele, in the city’s Argentine neighborhood, where a makeshift memorial has been made to honor 3-year-old Olivia Janzen.
 It sits near the area where the little girl’s body was found.